meza/trance-stack/README.md

 We bundle most of the environment variables into the server bundle.
 To understand why, read [the relevant adr](./docs/adr/0005-bundling-environment-variables.md), and [it's addendum](./docs/adr/0009-no-more-need-to-bundle-environment-variables.md).

-The important thing to know is that what gets budled is decided by reading the `.env.example` file and taking its keys.
+The important thing to know is that what gets bundled is decided by reading the `.env.example` file and taking its keys.

 You can prevent certain keys to get bundled by adding them to the deny list in the `remix.config.js` file.